Assign the model a job

 Introduction to Role Prompting

 Imagine going to the doctor with a mysterious ache, but instead of giving details, you just say, “Doc, something feels wrong.”
 The doctor, scratching their head, tries guessing: “Stomachache?
 Headache?
 Heartbreak?”
-Now you’re both stuck in the guessing game, wasting time and patience, as the doctor fumbles through every ailment known to medical science.
+Frustration builds as both of you stumble through a guessing game, wasting time and missing the mark.

 In role prompting, you assign the model a defined role or profession, such as “teaching assistant,” “market researcher,” or “business strategist.”
 This role acts as a framework, guiding the AI’s tone, language, and depth of response.
-Instead of a generic answer, the model adapts its output to align with the expectations and responsibilities associated with the assigned job.
+Instead of a generic answer, the model aligns its output with the expectations and responsibilities of the assigned role.

 Benefits of Role Prompting

-- Focus and Expertise: By simulating a role, the model draws on relevant knowledge areas, which can lead to more in-depth and specialized responses.
+- Focus and Expertise: Assigning a role encourages the model to draw on relevant knowledge and expertise.
+This approach yields more nuanced and specialized responses.

-- Creativity and Structure: For complex or creative tasks, role prompting provides structure.
-For instance, when acting as a “storyteller,” the model knows to follow narrative structures rather than a factual approach.
+- Creativity and Structure: For tasks requiring creativity or complex outputs, role prompting adds structure.
+A model acting as a “storyteller,” for instance, will follow narrative conventions rather than providing purely factual content.